tkkarjal/magia/README.md

 setenv('ARCHIVE_DIR', '/dir/magia_data/archive') %% as above

-Added list of needed environment variables to README for when using pipeline on local files. setenv('SPM_DIR', '/dir/SPM') %% local SPM directory
+setenv('SPM_DIR', '/dir/SPM') %% local SPM directory

 A possible directory structure, and note specific format of file names: